-Now that you have your ideal brand name, the next question is whether it’s available… As you’ll know if you’ve tried to buy a .com domain, it’s a challenge to find any available in 2019!
+Now that you have your ideal brand name, the next question is whether it’s available… As you’ll know if you’ve tried to buy a .com domain, it can be a challenge to find one that’s available.
 It’s a good plan to brainstorm a few domain extension options.
 Here are some other solid choices:

 - If you operate exclusively in South Africa, use .co.za